In Georgia, some people feel like they have to choose between saving their health or their souls.

 Deaths – 9

-The first case of coronavirus in Georgia was confirmed on February 26, 2020.
-On March 21, a state of emergency was declared by the government.
-A curfew was imposed in Georgia from 9 p.m. on March 31 and it is due to last until May 11.
+The first case of COVID-19 in Georgia was confirmed on February 26, 2020.
+On March 21, the government declared a state of emergency.
+A curfew was imposed in Georgia starting at 9 p.m. on March 31 and it is due to last until May 11.
 Citizens are not allowed to go out on the streets from 9 p.m. until 6 am.
-The ban applies to everyone, except for the emergency services and clergy if they are using vehicles.
+The ban applies to everyone except for emergency services and clergy if they are using vehicles.
 The powerful Orthodox Church, to which the majority of the population of Georgia belongs, has developed its own ways of bypassing social-distancing rules.

-For the Easter Vigil, the church exploited a loophole to avoid the adherence to the nationwide curfew.
-Parishioners went to their churches before the curfew hour began at 9 p.m. at night and left after it was over at 6 o’clock in the morning, as they were instructed by the spokesman for the Patriarchate.
+For the Easter Vigil, the church exploited a loophole to avoid having to adhere to the nationwide curfew.
+Parishioners went to their churches before the curfew hour began at 9 p.m. and left after it was over at 6 o’clock in the morning, as they were instructed by the spokesman for the Patriarchate.

 Furthermore, before Easter there were street blessings (disinfections) with holy water.
-A media war was initiated pitting clergy against doctors who were said “to be inducing panick, separating themselves from God and prohibiting them from doing their duty”.
-Clergy have voiced apocalyptic preaching about the imposed restrictions being a sign of the end of days.
-On April 25, the Georgian Patriarchate issued a statement which made not only the Government of Georgia and the representatives of the National Center for Disease Control and Public Health feel uneasy, but the whole Christian population of the country.
+A media war was initiated pitting clergy against doctors who were said “to be inducing panic, separating themselves from God and prohibiting them from doing their duty”.
+In their apocalyptic preaching the clergy have interpreted the imposed restrictions as a sign of the end of days.
+On April 25, the Georgian Patriarchate issued a statement which made not only the Government of Georgia and the representatives of the National Center for Disease Control and Public Health, but the whole Christian population of the country feel uneasy.
 The letter introduced new rules such as:

-“In Churches (especially small ones) services should, if possible, be performed in the open air.
+“In Churches (especially small ones) services should, if possible, be performed outdoors.
 Those who are sick should stay at home until they have fully recovered; afterwards, they can attend services.
-People inside churches should maintain a distance of as 2 meters and outside 1.5 meters.
+People inside churches should maintain a distance of 2 meters and outside 1.5 meters.
 (For this purpose, places to stand and loudspeakers should be marked in advance).”
 But the major statement hidden between the lines was “Communion from one chalice is the highest confirmation of the unity in Christ and love of one another, and he who refuses to do so, refuses the Saviour!”

-Sensuousness (such as kissing icons, crosses, church walls and priests’ hands, drinking from the same chalice), religious ignorance, and apocalypticism – all pose a sizable threat to the Georgian community today.
-After April 19, 2020 (Easter), epidemiologists from the National Center for Disease Control and Public Health started preparing for the worst-case scenario after the Easter liturgies held in churches in Georgia, fearing for a spike in the number of infections, but “thanks to God” no Easter cluster was detected.
+Sensoriality and intimacy (such as kissing icons, crosses, church walls and priests’ hands, drinking from the same chalice), religious ignorance, and apocalypticism – all pose a sizable threat to the Georgian community today.
+After April 19, 2020 (Easter), epidemiologists from the National Center for Disease Control and Public Health started preparing for the worst-case scenario after the Easter liturgies held in churches across Georgia, fearing a spike in the number of infections, but “thanks to God” no Easter cluster was detected.